Blog

 Solution: Stand Out with Speed and Substance

-Common Trait 5: Only Trying One Method
+Pattern 5: You're Only Using One Method

 Live house stage